 How Kaufman & McPherson PLLC Can Help

 Fortunately, you don’t have to face the intimidating aftermath of an auto accident alone – our experienced attorneys with years of experience at Kaufman & McPherson PLLC are here to help you.
-Our law firm has extensive experience handling all different kinds of motor vehicle accidents and a proven track record of success.
+Our law firm has extensive experience handling all different kinds of cars, commercial trucks, and motorcycle accidents with a proven track record of success.

 If you or your loved one have been in a car accident, under West Virginia law, often the only way to obtain sufficient financial compensation is by filing a car accident claim or injury claim that holds accountable the person or company who caused the car wreck, whether directly or indirectly.
 A lawsuit against the fault driver can even help prevent the same tragedy from happening to someone else.

 Before you file any insurance claims, we recommend you contact our law firm before you speak with an insurance adjuster to know your legal rights and the ins-and-outs of your insurance coverage.